ggeerraarrdd/portfoliofy/README.md

 ### Example

 This code will portfoliofy a webpage served on a web server running on a local computer.
-It only requests `OUTPUT_BROWSER` in the default PNG format. `OUTPUT_MAIN` and `OUTPUT_MOBILES` will not be processed.
+It only requests `OUTPUT_BROWSER` in the default PNG format. `OUTPUT_MAIN`, `OUTPUT_MOBILES` and `OUTPUT_FULL` will not be processed.
 But all `OUTPUT_SCREENSHOTS` will be saved.
 All other parameters remain set to their default values.

 ```python
 user_input = {